BarisAlbayrakIEEE/StructuralAnalysis/README.md

   static constexpr std::size_t _type_list_size = sizeof...(Ts);

   // The DCG node handle defines the position of an object:
-  //   type: represents the index of the type within SAA_Types_t.
+  //   type: represents the index of the type within CS_Types_t.
   //   index: represents the index of the object within the corresponding type container. struct DCG_Node_Handle { std::uint32_t type; std::uint32_t index; };